 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

-Here’s a recipe for Garlic Scape Basil Pesto – perfect for pairing with pasta!
+Here’s a recipe for Garlic Scape Pesto – perfect for pairing with pasta!

-Here’s the recipe – why don’t you think of making some of this Pesto this year?
+Keep reading for the recipe – why don’t you think of making some of this pesto this year?

 Use the Scapes while they are still curly – remember, the earlier you harvest them, the sooner the energy goes back into making each bulb bigger.

 - 2 cups Garlic Scapes – this green part of the garlic plant has a flavor somewhat similar to chives or scallions but with a subtly pungent flavor that’s unmistakably garlicky!